marenga14/BabyBlockchain-/README.md

 # Certificate management System `(CMS)`

-## Overview
+### Overview
-Create the blockchain system that will be used to issue the certificates from issuers with intergrity, also store them in the blockchain to protect them tempering;
+This is the  small version of  blockchain  created to be used to issue the certificates from verified issuers with intergrity, write their references in the blockchain to protect them from tempering.